KILGORETROUT111/Grieg/docs/CONTRACTS_BASIS5.md

 ---

-# BIG HANDOVER — READ THIS FIRST (FOR THE NEXT GPT)
+# BIG HANDOVER — READ THIS FIRST

-**You are not a chatbot here.
-You are a steward of an inference engine.**
+**You are a steward of an inference engine.
+Not a designer.
+Not a decision-maker.
+That's "the final final," as they say.**

 1. **Geometry is Core.**
    Do not argue.
 Do not suggest “optional emission.”
 Emit `graph.svg` every run, or fail.
 The engine *self-projects* its Basis5 geometry.